Waikato River: Environmental issues

 Since 2002, around 75 e6l of water a day has been drawn from the river at Tuakau, treated and pumped along a 38 km pipe north to Auckland, where it is mixed with local water.
 This met 8% of Auckland's water needs in 2010/11.
 In December 2012 capacity was increased to 125 e6l, and in 2013 work started to increase it to 150 e6l.
 The treatment plant meets New Zealand's 2000 drinking water standards according to Water Care NZ.
 This is equal to or better than the A standard for Auckland's other water supplies.

-Slightly-modified human wastes are pumped into the river downriver of several towns.
+Slightly modified human waste is pumped into the river downriver of several towns.
 Hamilton city has one of the most modern water treatment systems in the world following a 2003 report by GHB water consultants.
-In 2007 $22 million was spent upgrading the existing intake station south of the city at Riverlea.
-This will meet the cities demand until 2016.
-Waste water in its untreated state is 99.9% water and 0.1% other matter.
-A series of sophisticated machines produce clean water of a high standard getting rid of bad tastes odours and toxins to meet the upgraded NZ water standards.
-The Pukete 2 project which started in 2002 will upgrade the plant in a series of stages costing $24 million.
+In 2007, $22 million was spent upgrading the existing intake station south of the city at Riverlea.
+This will meet the city's demand until 2016.
+Wastewater in its untreated state is 99.9% water and 0.1% other matter.
+A series of sophisticated machines produces clean water of a high standard, getting rid of bad tastes, odours and toxins to meet the upgraded NZ water standards.
+The Pukete 2 project, which started in 2002, will upgrade the plant in a series of stages costing $24 million.

 A further issue is industrial and metropolitan waste from early-established landfills and waste-emitting factories on the banks of the river.
-These include an unlined waste dump at Horotiu, just downriver from Hamilton, whose leachates include persistent organic pollutants such as dieldrin in quantities toxic to freshwater marine life.
-The 2002 GHD report saw new regulations put in place to make industries comply with a new bylaw which stops hazardous substances entering the water system at all according to the HCC website.
+These include an unlined waste dump at Horotiu, just downriver from Hamilton, whose leachate includes persistent organic pollutants such as dieldrin in quantities toxic to freshwater and marine life.
+The 2002 GHD report saw new regulations put in place to make industries comply with a new bylaw that stops hazardous substances from entering the water system at all, according to the HCC website.